 Futurewei thinks there are two levels of information to be considered – dependency and synchronization.

-RAN2 thinks PDU Set discard across QoS flows of the same multi-modal service based on the dependency information between the mutli-modal flows can only be achieved in case the synchronization information can be available at the UE which is up to SA2/SA4.
+RAN2 thinks PDU Set discard across QoS flows of the same multi-modal service based on the dependency information between the multi-modal flows can only be achieved in case the synchronization information can be available at the UE which is up to SA2/SA4.

 RAN2 thinks in case this is feasible, it should be limited to intra-DRB case.